cjen07/gobblet-gobblers/README.md

-## gobblet
+## gobblet gobblers
-gobblet game in elixir, phoenix and elm
+gobblet gobblers game in elixir, phoenix and elm

 To start your Phoenix server: